kbenyattou/kbenyattou.github.io/pages/secret.markdown

 ---
 layout: page
-title: Welcome to the Secret Page
+title: Miscellaneous
 permalink: /secret/
 ---

 By clicking the secret button, you've managed to land here --- on the secret page.
-This is where I play around with CSS and HTML.
+There are some interesting bits and bobs here.

 <ul>
     <li>